 Without shedding an equal amount of light on every corner of the industries that play a role in health care costs, Hoosiers will always fall victim to cost-shifting as the proverbial balloon gets squeezed.
 Giving businesses insight into how their premiums are set by insurance companies or how drug prices are set by pharmacy benefit managers is vital to building upon the momentum Indiana has created by being a leader in transparency.

 The market is working, and we should let it continue in the most consumer- and business-friendly manner possible.
 Government interventions, such as statutory price setting, will not accomplish this goal.
-Only true transparency—capturing data across the entire health care industry—will help drive down overall health care costs in a sustainable, long-term manner.
+Only true transparency—capturing data across the entire health care industry, including hospitals, insurance companies, physicians, PBMs, and pharmaceutical companies —will help drive down overall health care costs in a sustainable, long-term manner.

 Just as we demonstrated during the pandemic, hospitals stand committed to doing our part to make health care more affordable for Hoosiers.